Dick King: The Voortrekkers

 In February, when Dick King was already at Port Natal, Jan Gerritze Bantjes arrived with Petrus Lafras Uys on the "Kommissitrek" from Grahamstown.
 Bantjes was Uys's scribe.
 At Port Natal Bantjes did sketches of the bay area, the Berea and around the Mgeni River and made notes for Uys regarding the potential of the bay as a possible new port and capital of the new Boer homeland they were hoping to start.
 This was done over a period of weeks.
 Dick King (22) and Jan Gerritze Bantjes (17) went elephant hunting together with Alexander Biggar who was a professional hunter, (Bantjes was fluent in both English and Dutch) and Dick and Jan Gerritze became well acquainted striking up a friendship during the weeks at Port Natal.
 Together with Johannes Uys, brother of Petrus Uys, they attempted to visit Dingaan on the land grant issue at Uys' request, but due to the Tugela being in full flood, they were forced to return to their laager at the mouth of the Mvoti River and then back to Port Natal without consolidating the Zulu King's perspective on the issue.
 On their eventual return to Grahamstown in the Cape, it was Bantjes who at Uys's request, drew up the Natalland (Natalialand) Report that would be the catalyst that started the Great Trek from the Cape to the interior and Natal.
 Bantjes would later write the famous Retief/Dingaan Treaty that would change South African history forever.

 Dick King first came to prominence after the 1838 murders of the Voortrekker leader Pieter Retief and his delegation at the kraal of the Zulu chief Dingane.
 George Champion of the American Board of Commissioners for Foreign Missions who heard of the murders notified Port Natal.
-They sent Dick King to warn his 18-year-old son, George, and others who were 120 miles (200 km) inland at the Voortrekker camps.
+They sent Dick King to warn his 18-year-old son, George, and others who were (200 km inland at the Voortrekker camps.
 Dick King departed immediately on foot, accompanied by a number of natives.
 Despite covering the distance in four days by walking day and night, they arrived just after the van Rensburg voortrekker camp was attacked.
 They reached the vicinity of the next camp, near present-day Estcourt, just as the attack on it started on 17 February 1838.
 Though cut off from the Gerrit Maritz laager, he participated in its defence, but was unable to prevent the death of George, who was further inland at the Blaauwekrans river.
 600 Boers died in the surprise attacks, though others managed to survive the heavy and sustained Zulu onslaughts.